Islington Church Act 1750: Provisions

-Repeal
+Subsequent developments

 In 2011, The Law Commission consulted on its proposal to repeal the act, stating that, "The 1750 Act no longer serves any useful purpose.
 It was passed to facilitate the re-building of St Mary’s Church, Islington.
 That objective was achieved in 1754 when the building works were completed and the new church was opened.
 The provisions in the Act for raising local rates ended when the final annuity secured by the rates had come to an end.
 That would have been no later than 1790 or thereabouts.
 The 1750 Act is accordingly obsolete and its repeal is proposed on that basis."

-The whole act was repealed by section 1 of, and the group I of part 6 of the schedule to, the Statute Law (Repeals) Act 2013.
+The whole act was repealed by section 1 of, and the group 1 of part 6 of the schedule to, the Statute Law (Repeals) Act 2013, which came into force on 31 January 2013.